-As shown below, the Convert block can be pipelined with embedded register stages to guarantee maximum performance.
+As shown in the following figure, the Convert block can be pipelined with embedded register stages to guarantee maximum performance.

 Figure 54: Convert Block

 To achieve a more efficient implementation on some Xilinx blocks, you can select the Implement using behavioral HDL option.
 As shown below, if the delay on a Delay block is 32 or greater, Xilinx synthesis infers a SRLC32E (32-bit Shift-Register) which maps into a single LUT.